SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/03-space-complexity/01-space-complexity.md

     }
 }
 ```

- The `printNumbers` method takes an array of integers as input and prints each element.
-The space complexity is constant because the memory usage remains fixed, regardless of the size of the input array.
-The
- method only requires space for the input array itself and a few variables for iteration.
+* `int[] numbers` - This is an array of integers, the size of an integer (int) is 4 bytes and the size of the array is determined by the length of the array, which is stored as an integer value.
+* `i` - This is an integer variable used as the loop counter.
+The size of an integer (int) in Java is typically 4 bytes.
+* `i++` - loop counter so the size is 4 bytes.

+The space complexity of the `printNumbers` function is O(1),

 2. Linear Space `O(n)`: if the amount of memory used is directly proportional to the input size (n).